On a Visit from God During Sleep Paralysis

 are created by God, then God is a maker of queer things.

-Lovers orbit each other and plants grow greener.
+Lovers orbit each other, plants grow greener.
 The world

 lives as it should.
-I am alone in my body, no longer scared of God,
+I am alone in my body, still scared of God,

-and fall asleep thinking of my ancestors who loved people like them.
+but fall asleep thinking of ancestors who loved people like them.

 My relative and their lover are both blue: